FAQ - AEROPORTI DI ROMA

 ADR staff are responsible for vehicles parked, with security services and insurance against theft, damage and fire.
-Reception and assistance services for fast check-in with Alitalia are available.
 Located on the 2nd level of Multi-storey car park E, it is is connected to the terminals by pedestrian paths with moving walkways.
 Bookable online.

 - Long-stay Economy